 Change is difficult, so it’s natural that seniors can have difficulty transitioning to an assisted living community.
 While there are many benefits of assisted living, there’s no getting around the fact that the move involves changes that seniors don’t always like.

 Psychologist Dr. Deborah L. Stote said in an interview, “Older adults who are moving from their home into assisted living typically encounter varying degrees of adjustment disorder.”
-But, there are secrets to easing the transition to assisted living.
+But, there are tips to easing the transition to assisted living.
 Learn more about how to help transition your senior loved ones.

-The Challenges to Moving to Assisted Living
+The Challenges of Moving to Assisted Living

 Some of the difficult aspects of a move to assisted living can include: